Nam Joo-hyuk: 2013–2014: YGKPlus and music video appearances

 Nam debuted in 2013 as a model for the SONGZIO Homme 2014 S/S collection.
 In 2014, he appeared in the music videos 200% and Give Love of fellow YG Entertainment artist Akdong Musician.
 Soon after, he made his acting debut as a supporting role in the tvN drama, The Idle Mermaid.

-2015–2018: Rising popularity and big screen debut
+2015–2018: Rising popularity and film debut

-Nam landed his first major role in KBS’s coming-of-age teen drama Who Are You: School 2015, in which he portrayed a high school student named Han Yi-an, who experiences growing pains such as a crush on a schoolmate and injuries affecting his swimming career.
+Nam landed his first major role in KBS's coming-of-age teen drama Who Are You: School 2015, in which he portrayed a high school student named Han Yi-an, who experiences growing pains such as a crush on a schoolmate and injuries affecting his swimming career.
 He garnered attention with his appearance in the series, eventually winning several accolades including Best New Actor at the 4th APAN Star Awards and the Popularity Award at the 2015 KBS Drama Awards.

 In 2016, he played supporting roles in college romance series Cheese in the Trap and historical drama Moon Lovers: Scarlet Heart Ryeo.
 The same year, Nam became a cast member in the variety show Three Meals a Day.
 He then starred in his second lead role in the youth sports drama Weightlifting Fairy Kim Bok-joo alongside Lee Sung-kyung, portraying a talented yet playful swimmer named Jung Joon-hyung.
 Nam's performance in the series received favorable reviews and garnered him more widespread recognition.

 In 2017, he led tvN's fantasy romance series The Bride of Habaek opposite Shin Se-kyung, wherein he portrayed a narcissistic Water God in pursuit of his rightful throne.
 Then in 2018, Nam starred in the historical film The Great Battle, which marked his big screen debut.
 Nam received acclaim for his performance, with Yoon Mi-sik of The Korea Herald writing that he "delivers a rock-solid portrayal of a wavering youth who is unsure of what is right or wrong."
 His performance in the film led him to win Best New Actor accolades at the prestigious Blue Dragon Awards.